samchamper/slim_from_python/README.md

-# Running SLiM in arrays, from Python, or on a computing cluster
+# Running SLiM in arrays, from Python, from R, and on a computing cluster

 You may find yourself in the situation that you have a SLiM (https://messerlab.org/slim/, https://github.com/MesserLab/SLiM) simulation with several defined parameters, and you want to try varying these parameters through a plausable range in order to determine how the model will perform in various configurations.